jaywood128/jaywood128.github.io/_posts/2018-11-23-flatirons_collaborating_objects_lab.markdown

          end
 	end `

 The path parameter will take in the file `path`to the MP3 files and the #path method will expose the files and allow us to read them.
-Remember that the attr_accessor for path is equivalent to writing:
+Remember that the attr_accessor for path is equivalent to this:

  `def path
 	   @path